techidaily/site-games-able/source/_posts/keep-steam-titles-under-wraps.md

  You can also head to your library to remove a game from your private items.
 Right-click on the title and then select**Manage > Unmark as Private** .

- You should also keep in mind that if you[enabled a custom playing status on Discord](https://www.makeuseof.com/set-custom-playing-status-discord/) , a private Steam game will still show up on Discord while you're playing it.
+ You should also keep in mind that if you [enabled a custom playing status on Discord](https://www.makeuseof.com/set-custom-playing-status-discord/) , a private Steam game will still show up on Discord while you're playing it.

 ## Don't Mix Up Private Games and Hidden Games on Steam

  When you right-clicked on a title in your library, you might have noticed an existing option to**Hide this game** .
 This, however, is a separate feature that simply hides a game from your own library menu—it remains visible if friends search through your games list.
-This means that the feature is essentially an organization feature to[get rid of games on your Steam account](https://www.makeuseof.com/tag/how-to-finally-get-rid-of-games-from-your-steam-account/) rather than a privacy feature.
+This means that the feature is essentially an organization feature to [get rid of games on your Steam account](https://www.makeuseof.com/tag/how-to-finally-get-rid-of-games-from-your-steam-account/) rather than a privacy feature.

  If you've been using the wrong feature to try making your games private, you can find all your hidden games in your library.
 If you remember the name of the specific title, you can search for it and it will show up under a hidden tab.